alexivkin/windows_2016/README.md

 * Windows defender removed
 * Disk cleaned up

-The only external tool used in the build is Microsoft's sdelete.
-It is here because there is no built-in windows way to zero out a disk for the vbox size reduction.
+External tools used in the build are Microsoft's sdelete and Bleachbit, in script/compact.ps1. sdelete is used because there is no built-in windows way to zero out a disk for the vbox size reduction.

 Based on scripts from [Stefan Scherer](https://github.com/StefanScherer/packer-windows) and [Joe Fitzgerald](https://github.com/joefitzgerald/packer-windows).

-The image is about 10% smaller than that from Stefan Scherer.
+The image is about 10% smaller than that from Stefan Scherer, which is 10% smaller than Joe's.

 # Building
 `packer build packer.json`